 Share

 In recent years, increasing attention has been paid to the economic value of college degrees.
 The following indicators examine the rate of unemployment among humanities majors and how it compares to the levels for majors in other broad academic fields.
-Humanities majors are somewhat more likely than college graduates in general to be unemployed, though humanities majors who go on to earn an advanced degree had a somewhat lower level of unemployment than those with a terminal bachelor’s degree.
+Humanities majors were somewhat more likely than college graduates in general to be unemployed, though humanities majors who had earned an advanced degree had a somewhat lower level of unemployment than those with a terminal bachelor’s degree.

 Copy link

-* People are classified as unemployed if they do not have a job, have actively looked for work in the previous four weeks, and are currently available for work.
+* People were classified as unemployed if they did not have a job, were currently available for work, and had actively looked for work in the previous four weeks.
 For an inventory of the particular degree programs included under each of the broad academic fields to which the graph refers, see the ACS-HI Crosswalk.

 The information presented here on unemployment among degree holders in the humanities and other major academic fields is based on an original analysis by the Humanities Indicators of data from the American Community Survey (ACS), which has been administered by the U.S. Census Bureau since 2005.
 The ACS replaced the “long form” version of the decennial census and collects information—used to allocate billions in state and federal funding—about Americans’ personal characteristics, family composition, employment, income, and housing.